splch/slc.is/README.md

 # Requirements

 All the work is done by the Go server, so there are no other dependencies.
-The Go server is using the New York Times' gzip library because using the standard library wasn't compressing audio well.
+The minimum version of Go I've used was 1.14 and it worked fine.
+1.11 does not work, however.

 -   Go `1.14`
-    -   gziphandler `1.1.1`

 I use [ZeroSSL](https://app.zerossl.com/) for the certificate.
 Name the certificate and key `tls.crt` and `tls.key`, respectively.